-We are living in a time when data privacy is a top concern for individuals - and given recent events, it’s easy to see why.
+We are living in a time when data privacy is a top concern for individuals.
+Given recent events, it’s easy to see why.

-As many nonprofits already know, Blackbaud fell victim to a ransomware attack in May.
-This is a hard hit during an already tough year for nonprofits.
+As many nonprofits already know, Blackbaud fell victim to a ransomware attack in May 2020.
+This was a hard hit during an already tough year for nonprofits.

 If you’re grappling with how to handle the fallout of this data hack, both internally as an organization and externally with donors, you’re not alone.
 We’ve had several clients reach out for our perspective.